 Katniss and Peeta make their way to the Capitol, where the Games are always held.
 They try to make themselves presentable with the help of various stylists and advisors – to gain sponsors during the Games for food and tools for survival.

 During the Games, Katniss and Peeta undergo several chilling trials in their attempt to stay alive.
-They end up winning the hearts of the public as “star-crossed lovers” but the oppressive Capitol is not too happy when they begin rebelling.
+They end up winning the hearts of the public as “star-crossed lovers” (as quoted in The Hunger Games), but the oppressive Capitol is not too happy when they begin rebelling.

 The Hunger Games Summary